Auckland County

-The county was named after George Eden, who was the First Earl of Auckland between (1784-1849).
-In 1852, it had an area of 1536000 acre and was described as being mountainous with fertile plains.
+The county was named after George Eden, who was the First Earl of Auckland between (1784–1849).
+(Coincidentally, the county has the same latitude as the city of Auckland, New Zealand – which was also named for George Eden.)
+In 1852, the county had an area of 1536000 acre and was described as being mountainous with fertile plains.

+Parishes within this county

+A full list of parishes found within this county; their current LGA and mapping coordinates to the approximate centre of each location is as follows: